akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 As you can see on the left side of the `Add condition` button, there is a counter that tells you how many products/product models will be updated by this rule.
 It means that these conditions will impact X products/product models.
 This count is automatically updated as soon as you change a condition.

-#### Available conditions in the UI
+#### Available conditions

-You can use the following system fields and attribute types as `conditions` to select your products/product models via the PIM interface:
+To select your products/product models, you can use all the system fields and attribute types of the PIM as `conditions`:

 - Categories
-- Completeness
 - Family
+- Family variant
+- Groups
 - Status
+- Entity type (product or product model)
+- Identifier
+- Completeness
+- Parent
 - Creation date
 - Update date
+- Asset collection attribute
+- Date attribute
+- File attribute
+- Image attribute
-- Groups
+- Measurement attribute
 - Multi select attribute
 - Simple select attribute
+- Number attribute
 - Text attribute
-- Number attribute
 - Boolean attribute
 - Text area attribute
 - Reference entity single link & multiple link attributes
-- Date attribute
-- Asset collection attribute
+- Price attribute
+- Reference data simple select & multiple select

 ### Add actions